Speak To You Mountain In Faith And It Will Move

 Lack of Knowledge of God’s Will

-Biblical Example: The Pharisees had great religious knowledge but lacked true understanding of God’s heart, leading them to reject Jesus (Matthew 23:23-24).
+Biblical Example: The Pharisees had great religious knowledge but lacked true understanding of God’s heart and intention, leading them to reject Jesus (Matthew 23:23-24).

 Doubt and Unbelief in God’s Word